Tomev/qcflow/docs/source/llms/tracing/index.rst

 Searching and Retrieving Traces
 -------------------------------

-You can search for traces based on various criteria using the :py:meth:`qcflow.client.MlflowClient.search_traces` method or the fluent API :py:func:`qcflow.search_traces`.
+You can search for traces based on various criteria using the :py:meth:`qcflow.client.QCFlowClient.search_traces` method or the fluent API :py:func:`qcflow.search_traces`.
 See `Searching and Retrieving Traces <./search-traces.html>`_ for the usages of these APIs.

 Deleting Traces
 ---------------

-You can delete traces based on specific criteria using the :py:meth:`qcflow.client.MlflowClient.delete_traces` method.
+You can delete traces based on specific criteria using the :py:meth:`qcflow.client.QCFlowClient.delete_traces` method.
 This method allows you to delete traces by **experiment ID**, **maximum timestamp**, or **request IDs**.

 .. tip::